joelhawksley/identity/components/slides.md

 ^ We have failing tests!

-^ Now we can start changing things and know if we’ve broken them
+^ Now we can refactor with confidence.

 ---